 Use A Facial Mist Throughout The Day

 Facial mists are great for a quick boost of hydration throughout the day.
 I skipped the makeup routine so that the ingredients in my facial mist could be easily absorbed throughout the day.
 Then, I kept a bottle of Pixie Glow Mist on my desk.
-It helped soothe the burning and irritation in my dry patches and didn’t make my oily patches worse.
-Make sure to check the ingredients list in your facial mist to get maximum hydration.
+It helped soothe the burning and irritation in my dry patches and didn’t worsen my oily patches.
+Check the ingredients list in your facial mist to get maximum hydration.
 Aloe vera is a great ingredient to look for.

 Rosewater is another great idea.
 Rosewater is known for its ability to hydrate skin.
-I don’t think it works quite as well as a facial mist with aloe vera, but we’re all different.
-If you find that your facial mist isn’t working for you, pick up some rose water.
+I don’t think it works as well as a facial mist with aloe vera, but we’re all different.
+If your facial mist isn’t working, pick up some rose water.

 Use Hydrating Products

-Illamasqua Hydra Veil is an awesome product for dry skin.
-It’s designed as a primer, but can also be used as a moisturizer.
+Illamasqua Hydra Veil is an excellent product for dry skin.
+It’s designed as a primer but can also be used as a moisturizer.
 As a primer, it’s not the best on the market.
-It is amazing as a moisturizer for dehydrated skin.
+It is impressive as a moisturizer for dehydrated skin.

-I get a dry line along my jawline during winter months that makes it look like I’m a beginner at applying foundation.
-The skin gets redder and is obviously a different color than my face.
+I get a dry line along my jawline during winter, making it look like I’m a beginner at applying foundation.
+The skin gets redder and is a different color than my face.
 That line gets dry and irritated.
 Illamasqya Hydra Veil works wonders to soothe my skin and help with dryness.
 It’s worked wonders while my skin returns to normal, too.

-I love this product for this situation because you can keep using it after your skin isn’t dehydrated anymore.
+I love this product because you can keep using it after your skin isn’t dehydrated.
 It works well if you have combination skin too.
 This product doesn’t make my oily patches worse.
-The gel like consistency means that a little goes a very long way.
-Even if you use this every day, it’s going to take a while to get through the entire jar.
-(Bonus: Illamasqua is also cruelty free.)
+The gel-like consistency means that a little goes a very long way.
+Even if you use this every day, it will take a while to get through the entire jar.
+(Bonus: Illamasqua is also cruelty-free.)